Illness as Metaphor: How to "Read" Your Heart

 at any time.
 He also feared that his drinking could turn into an addiction.

-In working together to uncover memories with a variety of emotions (fear,
+In working together to uncover memories with a variety of emotions (fear, anxiety,

-connection: Several of the early memories, starting at age 5, involved bombs!
+Several of the early memories, starting at age 5, involved bombs!

 Todd grew up in the Cold War era, where bomb drills had kids hiding under their